mCodex/react-native-sensitive-info/website/versioned_docs/version-6.x/security.md

 - **iOS:** it is implemented through [Access Control](https://developer.apple.com/documentation/security/secaccesscontrol).
 Everytime the app wants to access the protected keychain item, a prompt by iOS will show up.
 Only after authentication success will return the requested item.

 - **Android** it is implemented through [FingerprintManager](https://developer.android.com/reference/android/hardware/fingerprint/FingerprintManager.html) + Keystore .
 Keystore has a function called `setUserAuthenticationRequired` which makes Keystore requires user authentication before getting value.

+Check out this [recipe](protectingWithFingerprint) to enable fingerprint/FaceID protection.